Title

 The TESDA Act of 1994 establishes the Technical Education and Skills Development Authority (TESDA) in the Philippines to provide high-quality technical education and skills development programs, with a focus on meeting the changing demands for middle-level manpower and encouraging the participation of private enterprises.

-The State declares the policy to provide relevant, accessible, high-quality and efficient technical education and skills development in support of developing high-quality Filipino middle-level manpower responsive to Philippine development goals and priorities, encouraging active participation particularly from private enterprises.
+To provide relevant, accessible, high-quality and efficient technical education and skills development to support development of high-quality Filipino middle-level manpower responsive to Philippine development goals and priorities; and to encourage active participation of concerned sectors, particularly private enterprises.

-Middle-Level Manpower refers to those who have acquired practical skills and knowledge through formal or non-formal education and training equivalent to at least secondary education, preferably post-secondary with a diploma, or skilled workers highly competent in their trade as attested by industry.
+Those who have acquired practical skills and knowledge through formal or non-formal education/training equivalent to at least secondary education but preferably post-secondary education with a corresponding degree or diploma, or skilled workers highly competent in their trade/craft as attested by industry.

-TESDA replaced and absorbed the National Manpower and Youth Council (NMYC), the Bureau of Technical and Vocational Education (BTVE), the personnel and functions pertaining to technical-vocational education in DECS regional offices, and the Bureau of Local Employment’s apprenticeship program.
+TESDA replaces and absorbs the National Manpower and Youth Council (NMYC), the Bureau of Technical and Vocational Education (BTVE), the personnel/functions pertaining to technical-vocational education in DECS regional offices, and the apprenticeship program of the Bureau of Local Employment of the DOLE.

 Analyze Cases Smarter, Faster